firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-2:12">Kiss the Son, lest he be angry, and ye perish from the way, when his wrath is kindled but a little.
 Blessed are all they that put their trust in him.</p>

-<p id="psa-3:1"><A Psalm of David, when he fled from Absalom his son.> LORD, how are they increased that trouble me! many are they that rise up against me.</p>
+<p id="psa-3:1">LORD, how are they increased that trouble me! many are they that rise up against me.</p>

 <p id="psa-3:2">Many there be which say of my soul, There is no help for him in God.
 Selah.</p>